 Feet on the plain, feet on a train, feet on a bus, feet on a train, feet on the plain

-When I asked Paolo whether arcology is possible w/out transit and intra-urban transportation options, he readily agreed that transit is of key importance; in fact, it is essential.
-(The man is clever, ya know, as well as good-looking.)
+When I asked Paolo whether arcology is possible without local transit and intra-urban transportation options, he did readily agree that transit is of key importance, is essential.
+(The man is clever, ya know, as well as cute.)

-Although the menace of our social dependence upon cars is an ever-growing one, the 17% of the planet that I (and likely you, gentle reader) occupy is evidently still oblivious.
+Although the menace of our social dependence upon cars is an ever-growing one, the 17% of the planet that I (and perhaps you, gentle reader) occupy is evidently still oblivious.

-Necessity has turned me into not simply a consumer of public transit but an aficionado and an advocate.
-I don't just appreciate public transit.
-I'm sold on it, to turn a phrase a tad consumeristically.
+Necessity has turned me into not just a consumer of public transit but an aficionado, an advocate.
+I not only appreciate public transit.
+I'm sold on it, to turn a consumerist phrase.

 I depend upon it.
 I NEED it.